humberto-ortiz/compilers-2017/README.md

  slp/ - a nearly correct parser and interpreter for straight line programs.
  See the README for usage instructions.
 I still have some shift/reduce conflicts.

+ tiger/ - A skeleton compiler for tiger, using the code from Chapter 3-6 and the examples we did in class.
+See the README.md there for more details and examples.